littensy/vide/README.md

 Vide for roblox-ts brings JSX support to the library.
 As a result, this extension adds a set of components and utilities to improve usage.

 > [!TIP]
+>
 > - Vide JSX adds new components for syntax sugar, including `<Show>`, `<Switch>`/`<Case>`, `<For>`, and `<Index>`.
-> - Use the `ref` prop to create a Vide action that gets the reference of the rendered element.
+> - Use the `action` prop to create a Vide action that gets the reference of the rendered element.
 > - `switch` is a reserved keyword in TypeScript, so the `switch()` function is exposed under the alias `match()`.

 ### Installation